VertasNews/vue-firebase/README.md

 ### The Rating
 We let the users rate the articles based on two criteria: accuracy and bias.
 All ratings are then converted into percentage scores for display.
-* The green color epresents the accuracy/truth rating.
+* The green color represents the accuracy/truth rating.
-* The red color represents.
+* The red color represents right-wing bias.
 * The blue color works the same way, but with left-wing bias.

 ### Features
 * Registered users can give an article an accuracy rating and a bias rating.
 They will be calculated into users' score.